Ace Bailey: Post-playing career and death

 Following his career-ending injury, Bailey asked the NHL if he could work as a linesman, but he was turned down.
 He coached the University of Toronto Varsity Blues men's ice hockey team from 1935 to 1940 and again after World War II from 1945 to 1949, winning three Canadian Interuniversity Athletics Union championships.
-He also worked as a timekeeper at Maple Leaf Gardens from 1938 to 1984, when the 81-year-old Bailey was told by Gardens owner Harold Ballard that his services were no longer needed.
-On April 1, 1992 Bailey's number was again retired by the Maple Leafs; that same day Bailey had a stroke, and he died on April 7, 1992 of lung failure at the age of 88.
+He also worked as a timekeeper at Maple Leaf Gardens from 1938 until his retirement in 1984.
+On April 1, 1992, Bailey's number was again retired by the Maple Leafs; that same day Bailey had a stroke, and he died on April 7, 1992, of lung failure at the age of 88.

 Legacy

 Bailey was inducted into the Hockey Hall of Fame in 1975.
 Named in his honour, the Ace Bailey Memorial ice hockey tournament for youth players is held annually in Stoney Creek, Ontario.

 Bailey's jersey number was the first to ever be retired in professional sports; it was retired by the Maple Leafs' then-owner Conn Smythe at the game organized for his benefit.